GeminiDRSoftware/astroconda-gemini-internal/doc/source/laptop_install.rst

   .. note::

-     Gemini Python is still being re-written to work with the recent dependency versions in AstroConda, amongst other purposes.
-For the time being, the pipeline does not work properly in AstroConda (nor any similarly-recent Python installations).
+     For the time being, only the master branch of Gemini Python (``latest``) is compatible with the recent package versions in Astroconda, subject to further testing.
+There are also some existing ``dev`` package builds from an astroconda-fixes branch, but you cannot install ``internal`` et al.

 See also :ref:`manual_packages`.

 .. [#f1] https://github.com/conda/conda/issues/323#issuecomment-273243809

-.. [#f_dev_only] Currently just for ``dev`` (which uses the ``QAP-2016-2_ac``
+.. [#f_dev_only] Currently just for ``dev``, until the stable branch of Gemini
-                 branch), until we have a proper AstroConda-compatible version of Gemini Python.
+                 Python 2.0 includes compatibility fixes from master.